1941 Buenos Aires Grand Prix

-The Buenos Aires Grand Prix, (also known as the Premio Ciudad de Buenos Aires) was a Formula Libre handicap race, organized by the ACA (Automóvil Club Argentino) and held at the Retiro Circuit on 23 November 1941.
+The 1941 Buenos Aires Grand Prix (also known as the Premio Ciudad de Buenos Aires) was a Formula Libre handicap race, organized by the ACA (Automóvil Club Argentino) and held on 23 November 1941 at the Retiro street circuit in Buenos Aires.

 Entries were open for the national mechanic "Mecánica Nacional" class, based on series cars (Ford, Chevrolet, Hudson) and the "Coches Especiales" Grand Prix cars.
 Racing started with a preliminary Mecánica Nacional class elimination round (best five qualifying for the GP) which was won by Mario P. Chiozza (Bi-Motor Mercury).
 The class group received a one-minute handicap at the start of the GP main event.

 The GP class included Riganti's new Maserati 8CL (chassis 3034) that was entered in the 1940 Indianapolis.